-If you have a relative or close family friend or is able and interested in housing your child during a Child Protective Services (CPS) case then you should speak to that person about contacting CPS.
+If you have a relative or close family friend or are interested in housing your child during a Child Protective Services (CPS) case, you should speak to that person about contacting CPS.
 Obviously, their home would need to be safe to be up for consideration.
 Just because a family member is willing to house your child does not mean that a person is well suited for that responsibility.
-You can also provide your CPS caseworker with that person’s name and contact information and the caseworker can make the initial contact that way.
+You can also provide your CPS caseworker with that person’s name and contact information, and the caseworker can make the initial contact that way.

-An assessment will be done for any person who throws their hat into the ring to be considered as a temporary landing spot for your child.
-That home assessment will review your relative's background, their home, and their overall suitability to be a placement location for your child.
+An assessment will be done for any person who throws their hat into the ring to be considered a temporary landing spot for your child.
+That home assessment will review your relative's background, home, and overall suitability to be a placement location for your child.

-What will CPS do to help your child ensure that they are able to go to school during the CPS case?
+What will CPS do to help your child ensure that they can go to school during the CPS case?

 CPS wants your child to be able to attend school and be successful in doing so.
 Just because the rest of your life is a little topsy turvy at the moment doesn’t mean that your child’s education has to be held back.
 It goes without saying that children that are better educated and exposed to more opportunities to learn have a head start over those children that do not.

-Your child’s caseworker will work with your child, their school and your child’s foster family in order to help you do well in school.
+Your child’s caseworker will work with your child, their school, and your child’s foster family to help you do well in school.
 For older children, graduating from high school and then preparing for life on their own is a major developmental step for these kids.

 CPS will aim to keep your child enrolled in the same school he or he has been attending before being removed from your home.
 However, it may be determined that staying at the same school is not good for your child or Is not possible.
 In that case, your caseworker or foster parent will enroll you in a new school within a few days so that your educational goals may be met.
-Wherever your child will go to school, the caseworker and the foster family will ensure that transportation is provided for your child.
+Wherever your child will go to school, the caseworker and the foster family will ensure that your child is provided transportation.

-School districts employ persons to work with foster families helping to address the needs of students who are in foster care.
-If your child is having problems with their schoolwork then he should alert their foster parent, a caseworker with CPS, their teacher or a counselor to let him or she knows.
+School districts employ persons to work with foster families to address the needs of students in foster care.
+If your child is having problems with their schoolwork, then he should alert their foster parent, a caseworker with CPS, their teacher, or a counselor to let him or her knows.

 Part of the monthly visits that your child has with their caseworker will revolve around performance in the classroom.
-Their caseworker will even help your child to pick out classes to take in high school in order to earn a diploma.
+Their caseworker will even help your child pick out classes to take in high school to earn a diploma.

 What happens if your child is about to turn 18?
 Does CPS offer any programs for him or her?

-Your child will no longer be in the custody of the state after he or she reaches 18 years old.
+Your child will no longer be in the state's custody after he or she reaches 18 years old.
 However, it is not required that your child leave foster care at that time.
 Your child may not be in a position to leave foster care and live on their own at that time.
-It is possible that your child will have educational goals yet to accomplish and he or she may still need to save money to rent an apartment, buy a car or do a range of activities that are necessary for a person who is living independently.
+Your child may have educational goals yet to accomplish.
+He or she may still need to save money to rent an apartment, buy a car, or do a range of necessary activities for a person living independently.

-Additionally, your child can remain in extended foster care until their 21stbirthday if he or she needs additional time to work on their career, education or their housing situation.
-In order to take advantage of this program, you would need to tell CPS that you will be attending a college or vocational school, going to a work preparation program or be working at least 80 hours a month.
+Additionally, your child can remain in extended foster care until their 21stbirthday if they need additional time to work on their career, education, or housing situation.
+To take advantage of this program, you would need to tell CPS that you will be attending a college or vocational school, going to a work preparation program, or working at least 80 hours a month.

 What happens if your child doesn’t return home?